Mount Shasta: Legends

+Climate

 Geology

 About 593,000 years ago, andesitic lavas erupted in what is now Mount Shasta's western flank near McBride Spring.
 Over time, an ancestral Mount Shasta stratovolcano was built to a large but unknown height; sometime between 300,000 and 360,000 years ago the entire north side of the volcano collapsed, creating an enormous landslide or debris avalanche, 6.5 mi3 in volume.
 The slide flowed northwestward into Shasta Valley, where the Shasta River now cuts through the 28 mi flow.

 What remains of the oldest of Mount Shasta's four cones is exposed at Sargents Ridge on the south side of the mountain.
 Lavas from the Sargents Ridge vent cover the Everitt Hill shield at Mount Shasta's southern foot.
 The last lavas to erupt from the vent were hornblende-pyroxene andesites with a hornblende dacite dome at its summit.
 Glacial erosion has since modified its shape.

 The next cone to form is exposed south of Mount Shasta's current summit and is called Misery Hill.
 It was formed 15,000 to 20,000 years ago from pyroxene andesite flows and has since been intruded by a hornblende dacite dome.